RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Choose maximum cost per click (CPC)

 The maximum cost per click is the sum you can afford to pay for a click.
-However, that doesn’t mean you’ll actually pay it as Google AdWords automatically optimizes your costs for you, so you may end up paying slightly less for every click to your ad.
+However, that doesn’t mean you’ll actually pay it as Google Ads automatically optimizes your costs for you, so you may end up paying slightly less for every click to your ad.

 You should enter a low number to begin with and click the “Get Estimate” button to find out if your ads will display at that price and where your ad will show in comparison to similar ads.
 You may have to raise your price for better positioning.